 Yes, you can.
 Although we attach the Clip with tough 3M VHB tape (which holds up really well), you can remove the Clip.
 Simply hold Coda firmly in one hand and work the Clip side to side with your other hand until it* comes off. (*The Clip, not your hand!😉) The Clip and tape will come off cleanly without damaging Coda.

 Can you reattach the Clip?
-Well, yes, you can, but not with the same piece of tape.
-You’d have to ask us for another piece of tape and for special instructions about how to put the Clip on properly.
+Well, yes, you can, but you’d have to ask us for a new piece of specially-cut 3M VHB tape.
+How to Attach a Clip to Your Coda.

 Since you’ll have Coda with you at times and in places where there’s no sheet music in sight, you’ll likely wind up learning to play by ear, if you haven’t already.